elizhahn/Gearfull/README.md

  - Add a data pie chart that represents Each shelf with a color.
 The color will correspond to the breakdown of weight per shelf list
  - Allow users to drag and drop their shelf in a different order
  - Allow users to save gear lists to cater a gear list for different types of backpacking trips
+ - Have a user sign in that sets people up with their own database of information

 ## Project Reflections